 This week we discuss the minimalistic combat of One Finger Death Punch.
 We discuss the game, but our conversation also strays into a discussion of the design philosophy of Silver Dollar Games, punk game design, and video games that troll their players.

-This week Nick and I talk minimally—about minimalism in video games.
+This week we return to a conversation that Nick Dinicola and I had several years ago about physicality in video games.